 For continuing students who have had a change in circumstances such as a course change (or are considering this), please refer to our course change/academic extension webpage for more specific information.

-You can apply for your Tier 4 visa in the UK if you are one of the following:
+You can apply for your Student visa in the UK if you are one of the following:

 - PhD or other doctoral students (NQF Level 8) requiring additional time to complete their course/attend their viva/ complete corrections;